 Thomas Aikenhead Executed for Blasphemy (1697)

-The accounts of his trial say that Thomas Aikenhead had no counsel and the only witnesses were those appearing against him, including classmates who had heard his drunken blasphemies while partying with him.
-The Lord Advocate, impelled by the clergy, “called for blood” and, instead of stoning young Thomas, he was ordered hanged – not executed by the God he insulted, but by human beings believing they had the moral-legal power to do such things.
-As described by historian Thomas Babington Macaulay, “the preachers who were the poor boy’s murderers crowded round him at the gallows, and… insulted heaven with prayers more blasphemous than anything [Thomas] had uttered.”
-On the gallows, and knowing he could not stop the will of the priests interpreting the will of God, Thomas stated his belief that moral laws were devised by humans rather than by any divinity.
+The accounts of his trial say that Thomas had no counsel and the only witnesses were those appearing against him, including classmates that had heard his drunken blasphemies while partying with him.
+The Lord Advocate, impelled by the clergy, “called for blood” and Thomas was ordered hanged – not by the God he insulted, but by human beings with the legal power to do such things.
+As described by historian Thomas Babington Macaulay, "the preachers who were the poor boy's murderers crowded round him at the gallows, and... insulted heaven with prayers more blasphemous than anything he had uttered."

-We do not know if god-belief or the Trinity would have long survived the assaults of Thomas Aikenhead, so we can be sure it is a good thing that we had priests to protect us from losing debates with blasphemers.
-So Thomas Aikenhead, barely old enough to sign a legal contract, was executed for offending human beings, not any sky-god.
-At least he was the last person to be executed for blasphemy in the Western world.
+We do not know if god-belief or the Trinity would have long survived the assaults of Thomas Aikenhead, so we can be sure it is a good thing that we have priests with no other useful function than to protect us.
+So Thomas Aikenhead, barely old enough to sign a legal contract, was executed for offending human beings, not any skygod.
+And he was the last person to be executed for blasphemy in the Western world.

 Originally published January 2010.